Saturday March 4 2017:

 Every year I cringe when I see the dog boxes roll into town on the backs of pickup trucks and all the hoopla starts over the annual Yukon Quest’s sled dog race from Whitehorse to Fairbanks.
 These days it's almost considered 'un-Yukon' not to support the Quest despite the fact that most years at least one dog dies.
 Sadly, this year yet another dog died; his name was Firefly.
 The necropsy report showed that he had an enlarged heart and had ingested multiple “booties” (footwear worn by the dogs).
 The same musher lost another dog named Jewel in 2007 when it strangled and choked to death on its own vomit.

-I recently commented on a Yukon News article titled “Dog Dies on Yukon Quest Trail” using the handle ‘Life-long Yukoner’ and said the dogs were not ‘athletes’ but unwilling participants who have been known to drop in their traces from heat stroke.
-I also mentioned I’ve seen them cross the finish line with blood down their chest from sucking in sub-zero air for miles on end.
-Several others expressed concern for the animals and a couple of enraged race supporters also commented.
+I recently commented on a Yukon News article titled “Dog Dies on Yukon Quest Trail”.
+Using the handle ‘Life-long Yukoner’ I said the dogs were not ‘athletes’ but unwilling participants who have been known to drop in their traces from heat stroke.
+I also mentioned I’d seen them cross the finish line with blood down their chest from sucking in sub-zero air for miles on end.
+A heated debate followed.
 In the Yukon anything to do with dogs tends to be a hot topic.

-During last year’s Yukon Quest a dog named Polar died.
-A preliminary necropsy indicated he died from an acute gastric hemorrhage and a previous canine death took place in 2014 when a gastrointestinal hemorrhage was determined to be the cause of death.
-The Quest also experienced a canine death in 2013 and two in 2011.
+During last year’s Yukon Quest a dog named Polar died from acute gastric hemorrhage and another dog died from gastrointestinal hemorrhage in 2014.
+One sled dog died in the Yukon Quest in 2013 and another two died in 2011.
 The worst Quest for dog deaths in recent history was in 2007 when three dogs perished.
-Dogs also die after the race from injuries sustained while others are run to death and drown from extreme exertion in minus -50 below temps when their lung fill with fluid from over-exertion and sucking in frigid arctic air for 100's of miles.
-Deaths also go unreported.
+Dogs also die after the race from injuries sustained during the race and deaths go unreported.
+Sled dogs are run to death and drown from extreme exertion in minus -50 below temps when their lungs fill with fluid from over-exertion and sucking in frigid arctic air for 100's of miles.
 The dogs continue to pay with their blood.

-Long-distance sled dog racing is often referred to as a sport and described in such glowing terms as “A Thousand-Mile Adventure!" when in reality the dogs are being forced to race to the point of exhaustion and death.
-A popular argument mushers use is "These dogs love to run!"
-Sure, so does my Chihuahua but not for a thousand miles over arctic terrain in sub-zero conditions!
-It may be all "Rah-rah-rah!" and excitement at the start line with everyone cheering and cameras going off but a few miles up the trail it’s another story when dogs who are considered dispensable objects are being forced to run as much two hundred kilometers in one shot.
+Long-distance sled dog racing is often referred to as a 'sport' and described in such glowing terms as “A Thousand-Mile Adventure!" when in fact the dogs are being forced to race to the point of exhaustion and death.
+A popular argument used by mushers is "These dogs love to run!" -Sure, so does my Chihuahua but not for a thousand miles over rugged arctic terrain in sub-zero conditions!
+It may be all "Rah-rah-rah!" and excitement at the start line with everyone cheering and cameras going off but a few miles up the trail it’s another story when dogs who are considered dispensable objects are forced to run as much two hundred kilometers in one shot.

-Long-distance dog races have grown to become massive money-making machines with huge networks of loyal supporters and government and corporate sponsors as well as passionate fans willing to travel great distances to attend the events.
-A great romance has been fabricated and woven around them and they have become major tourist attractions that are well-televised by the media who are only too happy to provide riveting reality-show coverage.
+Long-distance dog races have become massive money-making machines with huge networks of loyal supporters and government and corporate sponsors and passionate fans willing to travel great distances to attend the event.
+A great romance has been fabricated and woven around these events and they've become major tourist attractions that are well-televised by the media who are only too happy to provide riveting reality-show coverage.

-Many of the mushers return year after year and some compete in both the Quest and the Iditarod.
+Many of the mushers return year after year and many compete in both the Yukon Quest and the Iditarod.
 They are often non-northerners racing non-northern dogs – often smaller mixed-breeds that sometimes look underfed and even emaciated rather than northern breeds with their thick fur coats that are well-suited to arctic conditions.
+'Designer dogs'.

-Musher leaving a checkpoint during the Yukon Quest. - Is it just me or does this animal look emciated?
+Musher leaving a checkpoint during the Yukon Quest. - Is it just me or does this animal look emaciated?